tanishqvyas/setup-installtion-recovery-commands-procedures/installations.md

 ## Node & NPM (Node Package Manager)

-Following the Commands stated on the [Node installation on Ubuntu](https://stackoverflow.com/a/60701804/11597114)
+Following the Commands stated on the [Proper Node installation on Ubuntu](https://stackoverflow.com/a/60701804/11597114)

 ```bash
 sudo apt update